faros-ai/faros-cicd-github-action/README.md

-## Faros Emit CI/CD information for builds and deployments Action for GitHub Actions
+## Faros CI/CD Emitter

-Emits CI/CD information for builds and deployments from Github workflow context variables to Faros API
+A GitHub Action to emit CI/CD information for builds and deployments from a GitHub workflow context variables to Faros API.

 ## Usage